Canon 1D X Mark II vs Pentax Q

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the Pentax Q) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the Pentax Q have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 1DX Mark II and Pentax Q can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Pentax Q Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Pentax Q or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.